 Led by Amanda Weston QC in linked asylum appeals for Maldivian nationals fearing political persecution.
 The appeals were conceded.

 Grace regularly acts pro bono for Bail for Immigration Detainees in both bail applications and deportation appeals.
-She has also undertaken pro bono work for the AIRE Centre and Refugee Legal Service Athens.
+She has also undertaken pro bono work for the Just for Kids Law, the AIRE Centre and Refugee Legal Service Athens.

 MZ v Secretary of State for the Home Department